occlum/occlum/README.md

 $ cp ../hello_world image/bin/
 $ occlum build
 ```
 The content of the `image` directory is initialized by the `occlum init` command.
 The structure of the `image` directory mimics that of an ordinary UNIX FS, containing directories like `/bin`, `/lib`, `/root`, `/tmp`, etc. After copying the user program `hello_world` into `image/bin/`, the `image` directory is packaged by the `occlum build` command to generate a secure Occlum FS image as well as the Occlum SGX enclave.
+The FS image is integrity protected by default, if you want to protect the confidentiality and integrity with your own key, please check out [here](docs/encrypted_image.md).

 For platforms that don't support SGX, it is also possible to run Occlum in SGX simulation mode.
 To switch to the simulation mode, `occlum build` command must be given an extra argument or an environment variable as shown below:
 ```